johnjoshuaramirez/task-api/README.md

 - Repository Layer (Persistence): Interacts with the database using interfaces and ORM tools like JPA.

 - Model/DTO Layer: Represents the data objects transferred between layers.

-### 2. Modular Architecture
-This divides the system into independent feature-based modules, such as:

-- auth/ → everything related to login, signup

-- admin/ → everything related to admin

-- employee/ → everything related to employee

 🖥️ API Endpoints